-Schneider Electric And Positive Zero To Advance Decarbonization In The UAE And Oman
+Schneider Electric and Positive Zero to Advance Decarbonization in the UAE and Oman

-Dubai, United Arab Emirates– Schneider Electric, a global leader in energy management and automation, and Positive Zero, a decentralised decarbonisation infrastructure business headquartered in the UAE, signed a Memorandum of Understanding (MOU) to drive the development of sustainable energy solutions.
-This collaborative effort aims to accelerate the adoption of clean energy technologies and propel the transition towards a net-zero futurein the region.
+(MENAFN- APCO Worldwide) Dubai, United Arab Emirates: 22 March 2024 – Schneider Electric, a global leader in energy management and automation, and Positive Zero, a decentralised decarbonisation infrastructure business headquartered in the UAE, signed a Memorandum of Understanding (MOU) to drive the development of sustainable energy solutions.
+This collaborative effort aims to accelerate the adoption of clean energy technologies and propel the transition towards a net-zero future in the region.

 As part of the agreement, Schneider Electric and Positive Zero will collaborate on various initiatives to advance decarbonization-as-service programs across the United Arab Emirates and the Sultanate of Oman.
 This includes exploring synergies across distributed microgrid projects, clean mobility solutions, energy efficiency, and sustainability.